-Jubilee stars are aged 3-4.
+Jubilee Stars are aged 3-4 (at some sites with no Jubilee Tots, Jubilee Stars are ages 1-4).
 They have a bible story, simple craft and aged related games and toys.
 They also have a drink and biscuit as agreed with the parents.
+When children require the use of the toilet 2 volunteers will escort the child to the toilet.